do0ori/gemini-live-api-audio-react-native/README.md

     -   Doesnt close the connection with Gemini Live API; only stops sharing audio with it.
     -   Even when muted, the app continues to receive and play back AI responses which were already generated.

+-   **Speaker Mode Toggle:**
+    -   Switch audio output between the main loudspeaker and the earpiece.
+    -   Provides flexibility for private listening or hands-free use.

--   **Speaker Routing:**
+-   **Dynamic Speaker Routing:**

-    -   Forces playback through the bottom-firing (loud) speakers, not the earpiece.
+    -   Toggle audio playback between the main loudspeaker and the earpiece.
+    -   Defaults to the loudspeaker for a hands-free experience, with an option for private listening.
     -   Includes robust fallback mechanisms to ensure proper audio routing.

 -   **High Volume & Clarity:**